 For the cameras, you should choose one that’s capable of sending a clean HDMI signal out.
 You can work with a webcam or you can opt for a professional DSLR or Mirrorless camera.
 But make sure that your model is capable of recording for a long time and that it is compatible with video encoders and sends the HDMI output to online encoders.

 State-of-the-art technology ensures high-quality video output for both options.
-But for the audio capture, but you can also use an external microphone.
+But for the audio capture, you can also use an external microphone.
 Especially to capture spoken dialogue.
 For this, you will need to check that your piece of equipment has a built-in 3.5mm microphone port.

-Livestream shopping events format that works
+Livestream shopping events format

 The format of your event is also important, as different formats will meet different needs.
 To better approach this subject, it’s important to see how we can organize livestream shopping events on multiple counts.